Canadian Personal Finance Blog

 Registered Disability Savings Plan

-Who is Eligible for the RDSP?
+Who is Eligible for the Registered Disability Savings Plan?

-The government’s explanation is simple enough:
+The Government’s explanation is simple enough:

 • is eligible for the disability amount;